lmb-freiburg/hand3d/README.md

 ## Usage
 The network ships with a minimal example, that performs a forward pass and shows the predictions.

-- Download [data](https://lmb.informatik.uni-freiburg.de/projects/hand3d/ColorHandPose3D_data.zip) and unzip it into the projects root folder
+- Download [data](https://lmb.informatik.uni-freiburg.de/projects/hand3d/ColorHandPose3D_data.zip) and unzip it into the projects root folder (This will create 3 folders: "data", "results" and "weights")
-- *run.py* - Will run a forward pass of the network on the provided sample images
+- *run.py* - Will run a forward pass of the network on the provided examples

-You can compare your results to the content of the folder "./results/", which shows the predictions we get on our system.
+You can compare your results to the content of the folder "results", which shows the predictions we get on our system.

 ## Recommended system